 Debit spreads are a directional options strategy.
 A debit spread is risk defining meaning the amount you risk is the amount you’ve committed to.
 They are less risky than buying naked calls and puts.
 It requires doing a combination of buying and selling calls or puts, depending on the strategy, with the same expiration date.
 When you employ this strategy it lowers your break even point on the trade which gives you better odds of profit.
-Watch our video on how to trade debit spreads.

-What are debit spreads?
 A debit spread is the simultaneous buying and selling of calls or puts with different strike prices and same expiration.
 It gets the name debit because the money is taken out of your account from the get go.
 In essence, you’re paying to make the trade.
 The money is debited from your account.
 This differs from credit spreads where the money is credited to your account right from the start.

 Options trading strategies are a great way to profit if you’re learning how to invest in the stock market with little money.
 Options give you the right but not the obligation to buy (call) or sell (put) a security at a specified price (strike price) in a certain amount of time (expiration date).